leopoldsprenger/website/achievements/personal_website.md

 __Wednesday, 10.07.2024__

-I made an update to the code to make editing or adding of new content and achievements easier.
+I made an update to the code to make editing or adding new content and achievements easier.
 Now I can just create and edit my content with markdown instead of directly editing the html code, which also has the potential to screw up the core code functions.